 Non-Dairy Milk

-Shelf-stable milk like almond milk, coconut milk is great to have on hand— even with a container or two of fresh milk already in your fridge.
+Shelf-stable milk like almond milk, oat milk, and coconut milk are great non-perishable food items to have on hand— even with a container or two of fresh milk already in your fridge.
 Non-dairy options can be used just like traditional dairy milk to create dairy-free dishes for those with food sensitivities.
 Pour it over cereal, blend it into smoothies, or stir it into baked goods.

 While these beverages may be shelf-stable before use, they require refrigeration once they've been opened.